Lotte Moos: Early life

 Daughter of Samuel and Luise Jacoby, she was born in Berlin on 9 December 1909.
 She soon showed her talent as a writer, when, in 1919, her essay on eastern European refugees was published in the Berliner Tageblatt and she was thanked personally by the editor, Theodor Wolff.
 After a brief period at the school of the Berlin State Theatre she worked as assistant to a photographer and then in the Workers' Theatre.
 Here she met left-wing economist Siegfried Moos, "Siege", whom she married in 1932.

 Emigration and travels

 After Hitler's rise to power in 1933 it was necessary for Lotte and Siege to flee Germany, and initially they settled in Paris, but soon moved to London.
 Lotte's ambition to study at LSE was frustrated by the fact that her German qualifications were not recognised.
 In 1936 the British government refused to renew her visa and she departed for the Soviet Union to join her Irish lover, Brian Goold-Verschoyle, and "to see what it was like".

+Associated, in the view of Soviet authorities, with the so-called Right Opposition within the German Communist Party, she was regarded as politically suspect.
+When Goold-Verschoyle was assigned as a military advisor to the Second Spanish Republic, it was with express orders to break off all contact with Moos.

-She soon became disillusioned with Stalinism and succeeded in returning to Britain.
-The British authorities received 'information' from the Soviet defector Walter Krivitsky that she could be a spy, and she was arrested and interrogated by MI5 in Holloway Prison.
-She then was interned as an enemy alien on the Isle of Man.
+She succeeded in returning to Britain.
+In 1939, having been identified by the Soviet defector Walter Krivitsky as a possible spy, she was arrested and interrogated by MI5 in Holloway Prison.
+Then, with the outbreak of war, she was interned as an enemy alien on the Isle of Man.